April 29, 2025

 There are a number of great video editing apps to use for your Instagram Reels.
 One of the best options is Descript's Instagram Video Editor, which gives you access to an easy-to-use and collaborative video editing tool.

-How to embed captions to Instagram Reels?
+How do I embed captions in Instagram Reels?

 Get automatic captions to appear on your Reels using the auto-generated captioning feature available under “Advanced Settings.”